Lori Robinson, author, image

 Jane Goodall Wannabe

-But my love affair with Africa and my passion for animals had only deepened.
+But my pull toward Africa and my passion for animals remained.

 Mentors Provide Hope

 At Dr. Goodall’s 80th birthday, I talked to her about hope.
-A woman of pure action and no excuses, even at this stage of her life, I asked her “How do you stay inspired?”
+A woman of pure action and no excuses, even at that stage of her life, I asked her, “How do you stay inspired?”

 “We can’t quit,” she replied.
-It’s the motto I live by, and the impetus for my second book, Saving Wild (with a foreword from Jane).
+It’s the motto I live by, and the impetus for my second book, Saving Wild.

 Saving Wild book by Lori Robinson